Groningen: Immigration

+As of 2020, Groningen had a total population of 232,874 people.

 Religion

 The majority of people in Groningen, slightly more than 70%, are non-religious.
 With 25.1%, the largest religion in Groningen is Christianity.

 Population growth

 The municipality of Groningen has grown rapidly.
 In 1968 it expanded by mergers with Hoogkerk and Noorddijk, and in 2019 it merged with Haren and Ten Boer.

 All historical data are for the original city limits, excluding Hoogkerk, Noorddijk, Haren and Ten Boer.

 It has a land area of 168.93 km2, and a total area, including water, of 180.21 km2.
 Its population density is 1,367 residents per km2 (3,540 per square mile).
 On 1 January 2019, it was merged with the municipalities of Ten Boer and Haren.
 The Groningen-Assen metropolitan area has about half a million inhabitants.

 Culture

 Groningen is nationally known as the "Metropolis of the North".
 The city is regarded as the main urban centre of the Northern part of the country, particularly in the fields of education, business, music and other arts.
 It is also known as "Martinistad", referring to the tower of the Martinitoren, which is named after Groningen's patron saint Martin of Tours.
-The large number its student population also contribute to a diverse cultural scene for a city of its size.
+The large student population also contributes to the very diverse cultural scene for a city of its size.

-Since 2016 Groningen has been host of the International Cycling Film Festival—an annual film festival for bicycle related films.
+Since 2016 Groningen has been host of the International Cycling Film Festival, an annual film festival for bicycle related films.
 It takes place in the art house cinema of the old Roman Catholic Hospital.

-The first major international chess tournament after World War II was held in Groningen from 1946-08-13 to 1946-09-07.
-The tournament, won by Mikhail Botvinnik of the USSR, was the first time the Soviet Union had sent a team of players to a foreign event.
-A major international chess festival and tournament ‘'Schaakfestival Groningen tournament'’ has been held in the city in most years, since 1946.
+The first major international chess tournament after World War II was held in Groningen in 1946.
+The tournament, won by Mikhail Botvinnik of the USSR, was the first time the Soviet Union had sent a team to a foreign event.
+An international chess "Schaakfestival Groningen tournament" has been held in the city in most years since 1946.